-Steven Barnett is Professor of Communications and a prominent writer and broadcaster who has been involved in policy analysis at the highest levels, both nationally and internationally, for the last 25 years.
-He has advised government ministers in the UK, has given evidence or served as an adviser on several parliamentary committees, has been called to give evidence to the European Parliament, and has been invited to speak at numerous national and international conferences.
+Steven Barnett is Professor of Communications and an established writer and broadcaster who has been involved in policy analysis at the highest levels, both nationally and internationally, for the last 35 years.
+He has advised government ministers in the UK, has given evidence or served as an adviser on several parliamentary committees, has been called to give evidence to the European Parliament, and has been invited as keynote speaker at numerous national and international conferences.

 He specialises in media policy, regulation, the theory and practice of journalism, political communication, and press ethics, and has directed over thirty research projects on the structure, funding, regulation and business of communications in the UK and around the world.
-His work is frequently quoted in parliamentary debates and government reports, and he is a regular commentator and writer on media issues.
-He was a columnist on the Observer newspaper from 2000-2004, writes freqently for the national, online and specialist press and has been quoted by newspapers or interviewed for TV in Australia, the US, Japan, China, France, Finland, Sweden, Germany, Poland, Denmark and Ireland.
+His work has frequently been quoted in parliamentary debates and government reports, and he is a regular commentator and writer on media issues.
+He was a columnist on the Observer newspaper from 2000-2004, writes frequently for the national, online and specialist press and has been quoted by newspapers or interviewed for TV and radio in Australia, the US, Japan, China, South Korea, France, Finland, Sweden, Germany, Poland, Denmark and Ireland.

 Before joining the University in 1994, he was founder and director of the Henley Centre's Media Futures research programme (1990-94), Research Fellow and then Assistant Director at the Broadcasting Research Unit (1985-90) and a senior researcher at Consumers Association (1980-85).
 He graduated from Pembroke College, Cambridge in Social and Political Science followed by an MSc at the London School of Economics.

-He has successfully supervised several doctoral students to completion, and is interested in supervising PhDs on issues around national and international media policy, media ownership, regulation, public service broadcasting, the BBC, journalism practice and theory, and the relationship between media and sport.
+He has successfully supervised 15 doctoral students to completion, and is interested in supervising PhDs on issues around national and international media policy, media ownership, regulation, public service broadcasting, the BBC, and journalism practice and theory.

 For details of all my research outputs, visit my WestminsterResearch profile.